 Privacy Act Notification Statement

 Collection of this information is authorized under 42 U.S.C.
-241. The primary use of this information is to 1) identify candidates for clinical and research fellow, clinical elective, and other training positions, and 2) maintain a permanent record for historical and reference use of those individuals who have received clinical research training at the National Institutes of Health.
-This information may be disclosed to researchers for research training purposes, to hospitals and other healthcare institutions seeking verification of training for physicians who trained in NIH clinical programs and in response to Congressional inquiries.
-Submission of this information is voluntary, however, in order for us to accept you as a potential Clinical and Research Fellow, Dental/Medical Student, Postbaccalaureate/Postdoctoral Researcher, Summer Intern, or other student seeking an opportunity in an NIH training program, you should complete all fields.
+241. The primary use of this information is to identify candidates for the Butler Williams Scholars Program.
+This information may be disclosed to researchers for research training purposes and in response to Congressional inquiries.
+Submission of this information is voluntary, however, in order for us to accept you as a Butler Williams Scholar, you should complete all fields.

 Please complete and submit the application form below, then send the required supporting documents by email for your application to be complete.
 See the "Submit Supporting Documents" instructions below the application form and please follow them carefully.

 Read more about the B-W Scholars Program 2022